cdapio/cdap/docs/developer-guide/source/rest.rst

           { "instances" : 2 }
    * - Description
-     - Change the number of instances of the metrics HTTP service to 2
+     - Sets the number of instances of the metrics HTTP service to 2

 .. rst2pdf: CutStart